SlykaparStuff/chess-engine/README.md

 ## Usage

-Monkey Chess Engine provides a basic command-line interface for playing chess.
-Here are some of the commands you can use during a game:
+Monkey Chess Engine provides tons of exclusive features.
+To play:

-- `help`: Display the list of available commands.
-- `board`: Display the current state of the chessboard.
-- `move <from> <to>`: Make a move using algebraic notation (e.g., `e2 e4`).
-- `new`: Start a new game.
+   1. Select wether you like to play against the engine or someone else local.
-- `quit`: Quit the game.
+   2. Start the game.
+   3. Select your prefered board style
+   4. Have fun!

 ## Contributing